Last Updated: Friday, Oct. 8, 2021 at 9:13am

 Maternity Care Patients:

-- One certified doula will be allowed, which must be the same doula for the duration of the mother’s stay.
+- One certified doula will be allowed during labor and delivery.
+This must be the same doula for the duration of the mother’s stay.

 Surgery or Procedure Patients: